COMPSCI331-2021/asg-concert/README.md

-Assignment - A Concert Booking Service
+Project - A Concert Booking Service
 ==========
-**NOTE:** This README contains the same content as the **PDF** handout you are given.

-The aim of this assignment is to build a Web service for concert booking.
+The aim of this project is to build a Web service for concert booking.

 System description
 ----------